AntoninHuaut/LiveStatus/README.md

         // Add your bot on your server: https://discord.com/api/oauth2/authorize?client_id=<Insert your bot Application ID here>&permissions=8590445568&scope=bot
         // Make sure your robot has the permissions to publish in the channel
         botToken: "<discord bot token>",
-        // List of discord, mMake sur your discord account is in developer mode to easily copy guildId/channelId/roleId (Settings -> Advanced -> Developer mode)
+        // List of discord, make sur your discord account is in developer mode to easily copy guildId/channelId/roleId (Settings -> Advanced -> Developer mode)
         discords: [{
             discordGuildId: "<guildId>",
             discordChannelId: "<channelId>",